DENNIS CHANDLER BOOKS

 The son of a career navy man, Dennis Chandler moved from coast to coast until settling in rural Wisconsin at the age of twelve, where he took full advantage of every available outdoor opportunity the area had to offer.

 After graduating from the University of Wisconsin-Madison during the turbulent years of the Vietnam War, he drifted away from a planned future in academia but not from his passion for writing.
+So instead of becoming a teacher, Dennis became a self-employed carpenter, letting the work carry him from Wisconsin to California, Montana, Mexico, and Japan - then back again to Wisconsin.

 He kept his "hand in the game" by writing during the stretched-out months of deep winter when carpentry work slowed to a trickle.
 Journals were filled with notes from travel and projects, and those notes became stories - both fiction and non-fiction.

 His stories have appeared in Journal from the Heartland: Wisconsin (2017) and Journal from the Heartland: Close to Home (2018) both from Blue Bus Publishing.
+In addition, Dennis has published two collections of short stories: The Devil Takes One in 2019 and his most recent book, The World We've Created, in 2024.

 Dennis currently lives with his longtime partner Gayle in a house he designed and built on forty acres near Blue Mounds, Wisconsin.

-enjoy a story from the book
+enjoy a story

 Red Clay